Balancing the Blend: An Experimental Analysis of Trade-offs in Hybrid Search: Background

 \subsubsection{Comparison and Synthesis: {\svs} vs. {\dvs}}

-While both {\svs} and {\dvs} leverage vector representations, they embody fundamentally different philosophies of semantic modeling and are supported by distinct architectures.
-The primary distinction lies in the granularity of representation. {\svs} focuses on term-level semantic expansion, creating high-dimensional vectors where each dimension corresponds to a vocabulary term with a learned weight.
-This retains a strong lexical grounding, making it an evolution of traditional ``bag-of-words'' models.
-In contrast, {\dvs} pursues holistic semantic summarization, compressing the entire meaning of a text into a single, compact dense vector where individual dimensions lack explicit meaning.
-This conceptual abstraction allows {\dvs} to capture high-level intent.
-This representational difference dictates their underlying architectures: {\svs} typically utilizes the classic inverted index and dynamic pruning stack inherited from traditional retrieval, while {\dvs} relies on an entirely different class of algorithms for ANNS.
-Ultimately, these differences make them highly complementary: {\svs} offers a powerful, learned extension of lexical search, while {\dvs} provides a purely semantic pathway, explaining their frequent pairing in modern hybrid search systems.
+While both {\svs} and {\dvs} employ vector representations, they embody fundamentally different philosophies of semantic modeling.
+The primary distinction is representation granularity. {\svs} focuses on term-level semantic expansion, creating high-dimensional vectors where each dimension corresponds to a vocabulary term with a learned weight.
+This retains a strong lexical grounding, evolving traditional ``bag-of-words'' models.
+In contrast, {\dvs} pursues holistic semantic summarization, compressing a text's entire meaning into a single dense vector where individual dimensions lack explicit meaning, allowing it to capture high-level intent.
+This representational difference dictates their underlying architectures: {\svs} typically utilizes the classic inverted index and dynamic pruning stack from {\fts}, while {\dvs} relies on an entirely different class of ANNS algorithms.
+These differences make them highly complementary; {\svs} offers a powerful, learned extension of lexical search, while {\dvs} provides a purely semantic pathway, explaining their frequent pairing in modern hybrid search systems.
+For instance, vector databases like Milvus~\cite{hybrid-search-milvus} and Weaviate~\cite{hybrid-search-weaviate} integrate {\svs} alongside their native {\dvs} capabilities specifically to improve retrieval accuracy on queries that require precise keyword matching.